barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

   // }];
 };
 ```
+`FrameState.Passes` will need a separate `color` or `final` pass so we don't overload `!pick` to mean `color`.

-Yes, there are a ton of allocate, don't worry; we'll fix that soon.
+There are a ton of allocations, don't worry; we'll fix that soon.
 This also kinda sucks for terrain, who will need to duplicate its uniforms per draw call to implement RTC for now.

+This returns one list of draw calls.
+Later the list will be a tree, and we'll have different trees for each requested pass.

+## Phase Four: TODO

+## Phase n: Reduce allocations

+TODO

+## Later Phases

-TODO: Callback functions as commands?
+* Callback functions as commands?
+* Scissor out pick rectangle

 ## Resources